 The good news is that, contrary to popular belief, there are a multitude of titles out there like this.
 In fact, after a bit of digging done by the TechRadar staff, we’ve found exactly 45 of them – from MMOs to MOBAs to everything in between.

-Admittedly, a lot of these games considered “free-to-play” also tend to require that you “pay-to-win.”
-Others are lacking for different reasons, but the best free games you’ll find here.
+So even though a lot of games considered “free-to-play” are more like “pay-to-win,” you don’t have to spend a dime (or 10p) on any of the top free games.
 From MOBAs to racers, we’ve covered all bases.
 These are the best of the best free games.

 Gabe Carey has also contributed to this article

 Best free game on our radar: Fortnite Battle Royale

 After revealing that its “Minecraft meets Left 4 Dead” co-op sandbox survival game would cost money in early access, it was a pleasant surprise to see Epic Games announce that Fortnite’s 100-player Battle Royale mode would be completely free-to-play as soon as it launches on September 26.